chandanaweb/exceptional-realty/README.md

 Exceptional Realty Group Website

-This is an exmaple site for the intro to Front-end web Development course at the Flatiron School.
+This is an example site for the intro to Front-end web Development course at the Flatiron School.

 contact